bee-browser/bee/README.md

 ## What's BEE?

-BEE is a web browser engine intended to be embedded into other applications.
+BEE is a web browser engine intended to be embedded within applications.

 ## Development